YU-MITC/moodle-local_yukaltura/README.md

 * added hook_callbacks.php and hooks.php, and deleted lib.php, in order to migrate to new hook mechanism.
 * fixed settings.php, in order to add new setting item (about maximum data size).
 * fixed javascript files, in order to resolve an issue data comparison use "undefined".
-* fixed javascript files, in order to resolve an issue data comparison use "undefined".

 Version 2.1.0